The Amazing Criswell

 Criswell was flamboyant, with spit curled hair, a stentorian style of speaking, and a sequined tuxedo.
 He owned a coffin in which he claimed to sleep.
-He grew up in a troubled family in Indiana with relatives who owned a funeral home, and said that he became comfortable with sleeping in caskets in the storeroom.
-He appeared in two films directed by Ed Wood—Plan 9 from Outer Space (1957) and Night of the Ghouls (1959)—and also appeared in Orgy of the Dead (1965), which was scripted by Wood.
+He grew up in Indiana with relatives who owned a funeral home, and frequently stated he became comfortable with sleeping in caskets in the storeroom.

+He appeared in two films directed by Ed Wood—Plan 9 from Outer Space (1957) and Night of the Ghouls (1959)—and also appeared in Orgy of the Dead (1965), which was written by Wood.

 Early life

-Criswell claims that he never talked until the age of four.
+Criswell claimed he never actually talked until the age of four.
 During a thunderstorm he first spoke, making his first prediction, "the rain will stop."
-From this point on he was talkative, often placing himself center stage at any opportunity.
+From this point on, he was talkative, often placing himself in the center stage at any opportunity.